TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Devel.md

 This confirms that the FTP server has `write` permissions to the web `root` directory, opening the door for uploading `malicious` payloads such as web shells.

-Windows servers typically execute two types of script `extensions`, asp and aspx, to test this one, we are going to use an `aspx` reverse shell created with `Msfvenom`:
+Windows servers typically execute two types of script `extensions`, asp and aspx, to test this one, we are going to use an `aspx` reverse shell created with `msfvenom`:

 <br />